razzius/django-twoscoops-heroku/README.md

 To set for local development, start a virtual environment:

     mkvirtualenv <project name>

+Set up a secret key:

+    sh secret_key_gen.sh

+Add the project's root to your python path (important):

     cd <project name>

     add2virtualenv .

-Finally to set up a secret key:

-sh secret_key_gen.sh

 General setup instructions can be found at https://github.com/twoscoops/django-twoscoops-project.

-In order to optimize this project for my preferences and Heroku, I have made the following changes:
+In order to optimize this project for my preferences and for Heroku, I have made the following changes:

 - Upgraded Bootstrap to 3
 - Updated requirements versions and removed some utilities
 - Added an index template that inherits from base, removed some of the starting html
 - Renamed template blocks
+- Implemented production databases, caches, and static using dj-database-url, dj-heroku-memcacheify, and dj-static